-We were the beneficiaries of our sommeliers knowledge, she seemed to know her onions and was delightful with it, so we settled with this delicious pinot noir from Grace Bridge California £35.
+We were the beneficiaries of the sommeliers knowledge, she seemed to know her onions and was delightful with it, settling with this delicious pinot noir from Grace Bridge California £35.

 Better still were the deeply satisfying al dente tortellini filled with slow cooked ossobuco topped with hazelnut gremolata £10.
-They were crested with coins of bone marrow and salty parmesan.
+They were crested with coins of bone marrow and umami parmesan.

 The pitch-perfect scotch egg (£5.50) came with flawlessly seasoned duck meat, a golden yolk, all wrapped in pleasingly crispy panko bread crumbs.
 And that’s the only the snacks done, yet I feel satisfied already.

-From the starters, first came the nicely browned pan fried herb gnocchi (£8), I found myself spooning the sticky sauce they came in filled with caramelised chanterelles and trompettes – the whole thing was lick the plate good.
+From the starters, first came the nicely browned pan fried herb gnocchi (£8), I found myself spooning the sticky sauce they came which had caramelised chanterelles and trompettes – the whole thing was lick the plate good.

 Red mullet (£19) came with a greaseless crisp batter, the kind that all fish should be coated in.
 The pearly white flesh was beautifully meaty and fresh.
-The richness was offset with carrots, fennel and shallots punched up from the vinegar they were pickled in.
+The richness was offset with carrots, fennel and shallots boosted with the vinegar they were pickled in.

-They even smashed it out of the park with their purple sprouting broccoli (£5) and hollandaise, as every meal should feature a bit of green.
+They even smashed it out of the park with their purple sprouting broccoli (£5) with hollandaise.
+Every meal should feature a bit of green.

-For desert, the pain perdu (£7) with vanilla ice cream is what we went for, which is a culinary operation in itself before we get to eat it: First brioche is soaked in crème anglaise over night and is treated to a basting in butter.
+For desert, the pain perdu (£7) with vanilla ice cream is what we went for, which is a culinary piece of architecture before we get to eat it.
+I’ll explain, first brioche is soaked in crème anglaise over night and is treated to a basting in butter.
 Then it’s coated in sugar, which is torched to give it that irresistible textural crunch that offsets the luscious soft centre.
-I can happily say that this is a death-row course and is one of the best deserts that London offers right now.
+I can happily say that this is a death-row course and is one of the best desserts that London offers right now.

 We chatted with our maitre’d at the end of the meal who seemed like an engaging chap – he mentioned that Jun was in the kitchen and would we like to meet him?
 Of course we said yes!
 It was a genuine pleasure meeting Chef Tanaka as not only is he a talent but down to earth too.
 When I asked if he had any favourite restaurants, he mentioned that he preferred unfussy dining on the rare occasions he ate out and named Padella, Bao and Sushi Tetsu as the ones he pined after!